Hello All --

 PHASE 2 – ASWAN and LUXOR: An overnight tourist train took us from Cairo south about 530 miles to Aswan.
 In early times, this trip took 6 – 12 weeks by camel.
 The train traveled though Middle Egypt, an area closed to tourist stops due to regional fundamentalist violence.
 Security was apparent from the police on board to the armed guards along the track.
 It was neither the first nor the last time we would be aware of security personnel on this trip.

 In Aswan, we stowed our luggage aboard a small cruise ship, our “hotel” for the next few days and headed off to see the sights.
 Aswan is the location of the High Dam, a monumental project to control the yearly flooding of the Nile.
 The Nile starts at two sources in East Africa and has a length of over 4,000 miles.
 Each spring, floodwaters would increase the width of the Nile about 12 miles, bringing with it the silt from upstream.
 This “gift of the Nile”, deposited on nearby fields, assured a rich fertile soil beside the river and guaranteed sufficient crops for the population.
-Top Deck of Monte Carlo However, since the water level could not be controlled, very high or low flood levels could mean starvation.
+However, since the water level could not be controlled, very high or low flood levels could mean starvation.
 As early as 2900 B.C., dams were attempted in this area.
 The latest attempt, built in the 1960’s in an Egyptian-Russian project, allowed the Nile to not only be monitored but also used for electrical power.
 One disadvantage is that the silt was no longer deposited on the fields, so farmers have to depend on fertilizers, which run off to cause polluted waters and gradual filling in of the Nile Delta on the Mediterranean.
 (We see a similar problem with the Mississippi River).
 Another problem is that many monuments and villages were submerged by the huge Lake Nasser formed upstream of the dam.
 Progress has its costs.

 From Aswan we took a short plane ride to Abu Simbal, a massive monument that was moved to save it from submersion.
-Abu Simbal It is a huge temple built into a mountainside with large statues of Ramses II at the front.
+It is a huge temple built into a mountainside with large statues of Ramses II at the front.
 To save this temple, it was cut into over 2,000 blocks, each weighing 22 tons, and reassembled about 650 feet inland.
 Not only is the sectioning virtually impossible to see, a “mountain” was build around it to simulate original surroundings.
 This technique of cutting, moving, and recreating the environment was done for several monuments, including the large temple complex at Philae, which we later visited.
 Modern engineering at its finest.

 In the next few days as we cruised up the Nile we visited a variety of temples with carvings of gods and hieroglyphics, visited a banana plantation, took a camel ride, saw a mummification museum, and spent several days at the famous Valley of the Kings, Valley of the Queens, Tombs of the Nobles, and the Workers Village.
-Ramses VI Tomb in the Valley of the Kings These last four sites contain the tombs of Tutankhamun, Nefertiti (which we didn’t visit) and some of the most vivid tomb paintings we had seen.
+These last four sites contain the tombs of Tutankhamun, Nefertiti (which we didn’t visit) and some of the most vivid tomb paintings we had seen.
 Even after several thousand years the colors are bright and coat every available inch from walls to ceiling with images of war, mummification, offerings to the gods, and scenes of everyday life (like making wine and bread, harvest, building, and hunting).
 Mohamad patiently explained the scenes and interpreted the hieroglyphics so that we could understand the ancient Egyptian culture for both the mighty and the lowly.

 Although some of the tombs and temples become blurred in our memory, the temples of Luxor and Karnak remain vivid.
 As you walked past the carved walls, statues, and obelisks, you entered areas that had increasingly restricted access in ancient times.
-Luxor Museum Royal Mummy Poster It started with the place for the general public in the outer avenue of sphinxes, through the large columned halls (called hypostyle halls) of the priests and high priests, to the inner sanctuary where only the Pharaoh could enter.
+It started with the place for the general public in the outer avenue of sphinxes, through the large columned halls (called hypostyle halls) of the priests and high priests, to the inner sanctuary where only the Pharaoh could enter.
 A nighttime sound and light show at Karnak emphasized the importance of everyone in their place.

 Another highlight was a visit to the new wing of the Luxor Museum, one of the most beautifully displayed collection of antiquities we have ever seen.
 The lighting and arrangement allowed you to see statues from all sides.
 There were also tools of the tomb painters, small wooden boat models, and the recently acquired mummy of Ramses I (brought back from Atlanta, Georgia – billed as the “Return of the Mummy”).

 CULTURAL NOTE (Transportation): During our trip we experienced a wide variety of modes of transportation.
 Usually it was a van.
-Vilene and Nile Felucca We also took a train, plane, cruise ship, small hand built native sailboat (called a felucca) to cross the Nile, small motorboat as a ferry, horse drawn carriage to travel about town, and camel.
+We also took a train, plane, cruise ship, small hand built native sailboat (called a felucca) to cross the Nile, small motorboat as a ferry, horse drawn carriage to travel about town, and camel.
 The felucca was, at least for Di, a relaxing experience as the wind caught the sail and we tacked across the water.
 It is used, like the motorboat, as a water taxi.

 At the opposite end of the comfort scale was the camel.
 You crawl onto the saddle, consisting of extremely uncomfortable wooden posts in front and behind you with multiple blankets below you.
 The camel is on its knees.
 It then rises front first, then back as you hold on for dear life, until it reaches its full height, higher than you really want to be.
 Since camels walk the opposite of horses (that is they move both right side legs then both left side legs) and you likely have no stirrups, travel is a constant swaying from side to side trying to stay on.
 The camels will groan, snort, stop suddenly to eat (or for no apparent reason), and randomly release gas from both ends, all the while (I think) secretly smiling at us foolish tourists.
-The Camel Ride!
 They know what is to come – getting off the creature.
 Front end goes down first throwing you off over their head if you don’t have someone there to help.
 Then rear end.
 You gratefully slide off and willing pay the camel guide.
 You have survived and that is worth every piastre.

 Speaking of survival, we are not sure that is the motivation behind the drivers in Egypt, especially in the cities like Luxor and Cairo.
 This is a land of few streetlights, ignored lane markers, and survival of the fastest.
 As a fellow tourist said, “there are no traffic laws here, merely suggestions”.
 To drive across town you essentially forge full speed ahead, usually straddling the white lane marker looking for an inch or two of opening between vehicles and any hesitancy on the part of the other drivers.
 This includes whether you are going straight, turning right or left, or making a U-turn.
 Cars, vans and taxis are in direct competition (and sometimes contact) with the trucks, busses, motorcycles, bicycles, pedestrians, and donkey carts also in the road.
 They are warned of your oncoming vehicle and impending disaster by honking the horn.
 In fact, the drivers have one hand on the steering wheel and one on the horn.
 You are so close to the vehicle next to you, even at high speeds, that they can easily see the fear of death in our eyes.
 All this without seat belts.
 At the end of the day, you gladly tip the driver for his skill, cunning and ability to bring you home alive.

 PHASE 3 - THE RED SEA AND SINAI PENINSULA: A four hour trip via van across mostly desert took us to Hurghada, the first of the Red Sea resorts we were to visit.
 We had left Mohamad back at Luxor and were essentially on our own.
 Hurghada is a town that exists to serve tourists who visit the resorts.
-Matt Snorkling Off Grifton Island Like the resorts in Mexico and the Caribbean, many of the hotels are set up so that you need not leave for meals and/or entertainment unless you wish.
+Like the resorts in Mexico and the Caribbean, many of the hotels are set up so that you need not leave for meals and/or entertainment unless you wish.
 We swam in the Red Sea, ate dinner in the town (a few miles by taxi), and Tim, Vilene and Matt took a snorkel/boat trip to nearby Grifton Island.
 Di was laid up with what could politely be called Pharaoh’s revenge – an affliction we all suffered on and off (mostly on) throughout the trip, despite drinking only bottled water and eating only what could be peeled, boiled, or cooked.

 The hotel food was excellent and the clientele a curious mixture of wealthy Arabs (as could be surmised by the arrival of their yachts), Russian and Germans on package tours, some British, and a few Americans.
 The mixture was reflected especially at the breakfast buffet where food reflected all cultures.
 One sight I will not forget is the very scantily clad Russian girl standing next to the Arab woman wearing a full hijab (head covering with only a slit for the eyes).
 One can only wonder what they thought of each other.

 After a few days in Hurghada, we took a short ferry ride across the Gulf of Suez to the resort town of Sharm el-Sheik (called Sharm).
 This town had a cleaner, more modern feel and had once been owned by the Israelis.
 It catered to Arabs and mostly Italian tourists.
 Although there was a sand beach, you could enter the water only by way of a floating dock, which took you over the rocks and past the drop off.
 As you entered the water here, the view below took your breath away.
 There were some of the most colorful and pristine coral reefs we had ever snorkeled.
-Tim Snorkling Ras Mohammed National Marine Park Turtles, rays, jellyfish, and endless varieties of fish were found within a very short distance.
+Turtles, rays, jellyfish, and endless varieties of fish were found within a very short distance.
 The pictures we took with the underwater cameras could not do it justice.
 A jeep safari to the Ras Mohammed National Marine Park allowed us to see even more fantastic underwater gardens.

 Despite the great snorkeling and food, I could feel a sense of isolation within these two resorts.
 You must make an effort to see the actual town and its apparent level of poverty is a stark contrast to the five star facilities in which you can hide.
 While walking through both towns we were constantly bombarded by shopkeepers and street vendors to buy souvenirs.
 Prices for staples like water, taxi rides, and restaurant meals were different for locals versus tourists.
 For some of us, the situation was uncomfortable.

 At this time, Egyptian President Mubarak was in Europe for medical treatment (leaving no real second in command) and Israel was accusing Egypt of allowing Palestinians to bring arms in from Egypt through tunnels.
-Mohamad with Tourist Police So, when we went to leave Sharm for Mount Sinai, within the peninsula, we were detained for eight hours until we could get the proper signed permission and a police escort.
+So, when we went to leave Sharm for Mount Sinai, within the peninsula, we were detained for eight hours until we could get the proper signed permission and a police escort.
 Fortunately, Mohamad had rejoined us and did a spectacular job of running interference at the various bureaucratic offices we had to visit first.
 At various times through the trip, we were given additional security since we were Americans and the Egyptians wanted no harm to come to us.
 This feeling of being under surveillance was also reflected by the frequent stops our van made at military checkpoints.
 It was never really scary, but certainly something we were not used to.

 After the long delay and a several hour trip into the desert mountains, we arrived at St. Katherine’s, site of a monastery and Mt.
 Sinai (Mount of Moses), reputed site where God gave Moses the Ten Commandments.
 After a too short rest, we awoke at 2 a.m., had a cup of tea, and started to climb Mt.
 Sinai.
 It is the tallest peak in the Sinai (7,500 feet) and the “easy” route consists of a two to three hour uphill walk (to put it lightly) up a switchback followed by over 700 stairs of various heights.
 Mohamad and Tim made it all the way up on foot.
 Vilene, Matt, and Di resorted to a camel ride partway (Di must have been desperate to get on a camel again!).
 However, the camel was too smart to take the 700 steps.
 But we did make it to the top in time to see the sun rise over the mountains – unforgettable.
 A short stop on top to take a few photos and then the downhill (no camels) to breakfast.
 Thank goodness for Advil!